Why Is Dirty Water Coming up From My Bathtub Drain?

 Numerous Clogged Fixtures in Your Home: While a sink or toilet can clog on their own, these are usually minor instances that can be remedied with a plunger.
 However, if there are numerous clogs in your home, it’s likely a sign the sewer drain is clogged.

-Your Fixtures are Acting Up: If you’ve noticed your plumbing fixtures are acting up and functioning in an unusual manner, it could be a sign of a clogged sewer line.
+Your Fixtures are Acting Up: If you’ve noticed your plumbing fixtures are acting up and functioning in an unusual manner, it could be a sign of a clogged sewer line rather than you needing simple fixture repairs.
 For example, if you flush your toilet and any amount of water comes back up into the toilet, sink, or shower, you likely have a clog.

 What Should I Do If I Have a Clogged Sewer Drain?